GSTIN: What is GSTIN Number? – Check & Verify GSTIN/UIN Number Online?

 - CHECK CODE: The last digit of GSTIN is a check code that may either be represented by an alphabet or a number.

-- Example of a GSTIN is 29GGGGG1314R9Z6 wherein ’29’ is the state code for the state of Karnataka, ‘GGGGG1314R’ is the example of a PAN, ‘9’ is the entity or the registration number, ‘Z’ is a constantly used character in GSTIN and finally ‘6’ is the check code which has been denoted by a numerical in the given an example.
+- An example of a GSTIN is 29GGGGG1314R9Z6 wherein ’29’ is the state code for the state of Karnataka, ‘GGGGG1314R’ is the example of a PAN, ‘9’ is the entity or the registration number, ‘Z’ is a constantly used character in GSTIN and finally ‘6’ is the check code which has been denoted by a numerical in the given an example.

 How to Apply for GSTIN?